WICG/webcomponents/proposals/Imperative-Shadow-DOM-Distribution-API.md

 4. If the open flag is set and shadow’s mode is not "open", then return null.

-5. [New Step] If shadow's `slotting` is "manual", return the associated slot in shadow’s tree whose `manually-assigned-nodes` includes slotable, if any, and null otherwise.
+5. [New Step] If shadow's `slotAssignment` is "manual", return the associated slot in shadow’s tree whose `manually-assigned-nodes` includes slotable, if any, and null otherwise.

 6. Return the first slot in shadow’s tree whose name is slotable’s name, if any, and null otherwise. (<= No change)

 Note: This change implies:

 -   `manually-assigned-nodes` should be considered an implementation detail.
 As long as the external behavior doesn't change, UA doesn't allocate `manually-assigned-nodes` for a slot.
--   `manually-assigned-nodes` is used only when a slot is in a shadow tree whose `slotting` is "manual".
+-   `manually-assigned-nodes` is used only when a slot is in a shadow tree whose `slotAssignment` is "manual".
--   `manually-assigned-nodes` is not used when a slot is in a shadow tree whose `slotting` is "auto".
+-   `manually-assigned-nodes` is not used when a slot is in a shadow tree whose `slotAssignment` is "auto".

      Web developers can not call `slot.assign(...)` for such a slot, it will throw exception to keep it consistent with when invalid nodes are passed in the "manual" case.